-5.3.4 CTI Team Staffing
+5.4.4 CTI Team Staffing

+The size of the team, either Downstate (serves 130 individuals), Upstate (serves 80 individuals) or Rural (serves 30 individuals) is determined as listed in Section 4.3.1, listing the size team as Downstate, Upstate or Rural for CTI Team location.
 CTI Teams will hire staff with the appropriate qualifications to meet the needs of the target population and develop policies that maintain the caseload sizes according to the CTI Manual for Workers and Supervisors.